kanlac/aws-vpc/README.md

 - Based on Ubuntu 24.04 LTS AMI
 - Fully configurable network CIDR and subnet allocation

+## Architecture Decisions

+### NAT Gateway Configuration

+The project deliberately deploys a single NAT Gateway in the first public subnet as a balanced approach between:

+- **High Availability**: While multiple NAT Gateways (one per AZ) would provide the highest availability, a single NAT Gateway still serves all private subnets effectively.
+- **Cost Optimization**: NAT Gateway pricing includes both hourly charges and data processing fees.
+Using a single NAT Gateway significantly reduces operational costs while maintaining adequate functionality for most use cases.

+This design is suitable for non-critical workloads and development environments.
+For production environments with strict high-availability requirements, consider deploying additional NAT Gateways.

 ## Quick Start

 1. Configure AWS credentials